A multiple criteria methodology for priority based portfolio selection: Appendix

-\item \textit{The power of the concordant coalition.} The power of the concordant coalition of the assertion ``$a$ outranks $b$'' can be interpreted as the strength of the arguments favouring action $a$ over $b$.
-It takes into account the weights of the criteria belonging to the concordant coalition \textit{stricto sensu}, i.e. $w_j$ such that $g_j \in C(a\{I,Q,P\}b)$, in its totality, plus a proportion, $\phi_j$, of the weights for the criteria belonging to the ambiguity zone, i.e. $\phi_j w_j$ for all $g_j \in C(bQa)$.
-The power of the concordant coalition is modelled through a comprehensive concordant index as follows:
+\begin{enumerate} \item \textit{The power of the concordant coalition.} The power of the concordant coalition of the assertion ``$a$ outranks $b$ can be interpreted as the strength of the arguments favoring action $a$ over $b$.
+It takes into account the weights of criteria belonging to the concordant coalition \textit{stricto sensu}, i.e., $w_j$ such that $g_j \in C(a\{I,Q,P\}b)$, in its totality, plus a proportion, $phi_j$, of the weights for the criteria belonging to the ambiguity zone, i.e., $\phi_j w_j$ for all $g_j \in C(bQa)$.
+The power of the concordant coalition is this modeled through a comprehensive concordant index as follows:

 where